 “wherefore you shall understand that the birth lieth in the mother after this manner: first it lieth round in manner as a bowl the hands being between the knees and the head lying on the knees: either of the eyes joining upon either of the knees: The right eye upon the right knee: and the left upon the left the nose depending between the knees so that the face and forepart of the infant is toward the inward parts of the woman lying in manner upright in the mother’s matrix.”

 And then he goes on to describe the skins that the baby is wrapped in, the amniotic sac, the placenta, and the vernix.
 It then goes into a lot of detail on pregnancy, labor and delivery.
-There is a second on neonatal care including: cord care, cord-lore, afterbirth anointing and bathing, the first poo, breastfeeding, feeding schedules, swaddling, and even where the best place for the cradle is.
+There is a second part on neonatal care including: cord care, cord-lore, afterbirth anointing and bathing, the first poo, breastfeeding, feeding schedules, swaddling, and even where the best place for the cradle is.

 The second book is a collection of newborn conditions and their treatments, very similar in format and content to what is in The Boke of Chyldren.
 The third book, which was about conception and fertility, includes chapter titles like: